Regression thresholds for guarded rollouts

 Custom threshold calculation methods

-Example: A metric using the “Average” analysis method
+Example: “Average” analysis method

-Example: A metric using the “Percentile” analysis method
+Example: “Percentile” analysis method